 You can help manage the symptoms of end-stage lung disease by:

 It is important to discuss your end-of-life wishes with your healthcare team and family.
 Your plan may include palliative and hospice care to help manage severe symptoms.

 The Palliative Care team at BWH includes physicians, nurse practitioners, social workers, clergy members and a personal case manager to manage pain and other symptoms, as well as promote open communication about care.
-The Partners HealthCare Bridge to Hospice Program provides immediate home care to improve quality of life and comfort.
+The Partners HealthCare Bridge to Hospice Program

 When you become a patient, our team of experts will develop a personalized, multidisciplinary care plan based on your disease and current research.
 Your health will be closely monitored and managed to slow the disease progress and alleviate symptoms.
 You will also have access to patient support groups.